jraab/tutorials/rna_seq_pipeline.md

     cd /proj/magnuslb/HTSF
     ls

 There is a "users" directory that folks affiliated with the Magnuson lab can use.
 This directory gives you room to store large files.
-You don’t have much space in your "home" directory, so the "users" directory is where you do your work.
+You don't have much space in your "home" directory, so the "users" directory is where you do your work.

 `/proj/magnuslb/users`

-I’ve already added a directory for myself in the "users" directory:
+I've already added a directory for myself in the "users" directory:

 `/proj/magnuslb/users/starmer`

 You should make one for yourself, too.
 There are lots of ways to make a directory for yourself.
-Here are two of them (replace YOUR_ONYEN with your actual onyen username):
+Here are two of them (replace `YOUR_ONYEN` with your actual onyen username):

     mkdir /proj/magnuslb/users/YOUR_ONYEN